scala-js/scala-js-website/doc/sjs-for-js/es6-to-scala-part3.md

 ## Futures

 Writing asynchronous JavaScript code used to be painful due to the number of callbacks required to handle chained asynchronous calls.
 This is affectionately known as _callback hell_.
-Then came the various Promise libraries that alleviated this issue a lot, but were not fully compatible with each other.
+Then came the various `Promise` libraries that alleviated this issue a lot, but were not fully compatible with each other.
 ES6 standardizes the {% jsdoc Promise %}
 interface so that all implementations (ES6's own included) can happily coexist.

 In Scala a similar concept is the {% scaladoc concurrent.Future %}.
 On the JVM, futures can be used for both parallel and asynchronous processing, but under Scala.js only the latter is possible.
-Like the `Promise` a `Future` is a placeholder object for a value that may not yet exist.
+Like a JavaScript `Promise`, a `Future` is a placeholder object for a value that may not yet exist.
 Both `Promise` and `Future` can complete successfully, providing a value, or fail with an error/exception.
-Let's look at a typical use case of fetching data from server using Ajax.
+Let's look at a typical use case of fetching data from server using AJAX.

 {% columns %}
 {% column 6 ES6 %}